A Look at Each Vaccine: Meningococcal Vaccine

 Should college students get the meningococcal vaccine?

 The risk of meningococcal infection is highest in those younger than 1 year of age, and much lower in those between 4 and 15 years of age.
 At around 15 years of age the incidence of meningococcal disease again rises, although not nearly to the level that occurs in young children.
-So there is again an increased risk of meningococcal infection in adolescents and young adults.
-However, college freshmen who live in dormitories are five times more likely to get a meningococcal infection as compared with those who live off campus or don't attend college.
-Therefore, the meningococcal vaccine is recommended for all college freshmen living in dormitories.
+However, as a result, there is again an increased risk of meningococcal infection during adolescence and young adulthood.
+In particular, college freshmen who live in dormitories are five times more likely to get a meningococcal infection as compared with those who live off campus or don't attend college.
+Therefore, both meningococcal vaccines are recommended for all college freshmen living in dormitories.

 Although adolescents and young adults are less likely than infants to be infected, they are more likely to die from the infection; therefore, it is a good idea for all adolescents to be immunized.

 First, try to find out what bacteria caused the meningitis.
 This usually takes about 48 hours from the time that the diagnosis was first made.
 Remember, bacteria such as pneumococcus and Haemophilus influenzae type b (Hib) can also cause meningitis.
-If the bacterium was meningococcus, find out from public health officials whether it really was an outbreak of meningococcus and whether the outbreak was caused by one of the types contained in the vaccine (specifically, types A, C, Y or W-135).
-If so, your child should receive the meningococcal vaccine.
-By 2015, a new meningococcal vaccine that protects against type B will also likely be licensed for use.
+If the bacterium was meningococcus, find out from public health officials whether it really was an outbreak of meningococcus.
+If so, your child should receive the meningococcal vaccine that contains the type of meningococcus involved in the outbreak.

 In addition, antibiotics (such as rifampin, ceftriaxone or ciprofloxacin) should be used for all children who have come in close contact with someone who was infected.
 Close contact is defined as sharing a classroom for more than four hours a day, kissing or sharing food or beverages.
 Close contact in the week prior to the outbreak of meningococcus puts one at greatest risk of infection.